How Bad Is the Current Stock Crash?

 NewsHour: Should we be buying?
 Selling?
 Staying put?
 In other words, what should non-professional investors be doing?

-At right, economics professor Richard Sylla.
+At left, economics professor Richard Sylla.

 Sylla: The answer depends on one’s expectations of what is likely to happen.
 If you think it’s like 1987 again, where the steepest declines we’ve seen in recent days are marking the end of the sell-off, you would be tempted to buy now, and certainly you would not want to sell.